 In the countries or regions authorized for investment, the Advisor first ranks eligible companies listed on selected exchanges based on the companies' market capitalizations.
 The Advisor then determines the universe of eligible securities by defining the minimum market capitalization of a large company that may be purchased by the Large Cap International Portfolio with respect to each country or region.
-Based on market capitalization data as of December 31, 2019, for the Large Cap International Portfolio, the market capitalization of a large company in any country or region in which the Large Cap International Portfolio invests would be \$1,822 million or above.
+Based on market capitalization data as of December 31, 2020, for the Large Cap International Portfolio, the market capitalization of a large company in any country or region in which the Large Cap International Portfolio invests would be \$2,109 million or above.
 This threshold will vary by country or region.
-For example, based on market capitalization data as of December 31, 2019, the European Economic and Monetary Union (the "EMU") to have a market capitalization of at least \$7,115 million, a large company in

-Norway to have a market capitalization of at least \$2,829 million, and a large company in Switzerland to have a market capitalization of at least \$8,197 million.
+For example, based on market capitalization data as of December 31, 2020, the Advisor would consider a large company in the European Economic and Monetary Union (the "EMU") to have a market capitalization of at least \$8,488 million, a large company in Norway to have a market capitalization of at least \$3,070 million, and a large company in Switzerland to have a market capitalization of at least \$8,678 million.
 These thresholds will change due to market conditions.